 What is health care fraud?

-- Falsifying a patient's diagnosis to justify tests, surgeries or other procedures that aren't medically necessary; billing for a higher quantity of drugs than was actually dispensed.
+- falsifying a patient's diagnosis to justify tests, surgeries or other procedures that aren't medically necessary;

-- Waiving patient copayments or deductibles and over-billing the insurance carrier or benefit plan;
+- waiving patient co-pays or deductibles and over-billing the insurance carrier or benefit plan;

-- Billing a patient more than the copayment amount for services that were prepaid or paid in full by the benefit plan under the terms of a managed care contract.
+- billing a patient more than the co-pay amount for services that were prepaid or paid in full by the benefit plan under the terms of a managed care contract.

 Some examples of consumer health care fraud are:

-- Using someone else's coverage, personal information or insurance card
+- using someone else's coverage or insurance card.

 - Ask questions about the services you receive, such as: Why are they needed?
 What do they cost?